apache/solr-sandbox/ENCRYPTION.md

 The performance benchmark was run in LUCENE-9379.
 Here is the summary:

-- An OS-level encryption is better and faster.
+- An OS-level encryption is faster.
-- If really it’s not possible, expect an average of -20% perf impact on most queries, -60% on multi-term queries.
+- Otherwise, expect an average of -20% perf impact on most queries, -60% on multi-term queries.
 - You can use the `LightAesCtrEncrypter$Factory` to get +10% perf.
 This is a simple config change.
-See the solrconfig.xml configuration section above.
+See the `solrconfig.xml` configuration section above.
 - You can make the Lucene Codec store its FST on heap and expect +15% perf, at the price of more Java heap usage.
 This requires a code change.
 See `org.apache.lucene.util.fst.FSTStore` implementations and usage in `org.apache.lucene.codecs.lucene90.blocktree.FieldReader`.